 You will notice the lower front baby teeth become loose and fall out.
-At the same time the new permanent first molars or ‘6 year molars’ are coming in behind all the teeth in the back.
-You will notice the look of your child transform from a baby face to that of a child as the development of the top part of the face is near completion.
+At the same time, the new permanent first molars or 6 year molars are coming behind all the teeth in the back.
+You will notice your child’s look transforms from a babyface to that of a child as the development of the top part of the face is near completion.

-If you would like more information about dental screenings at schools please visit this link:
+If you would like more information about dental screenings at schools, please visit this link:

 If you would like to learn more about dental x-rays at St. Lawrence Dentistry please visit us here:

-To learn more about ‘laughing gas’ sedation please visit us here:
+To learn more about ‘laughing gas’ sedation, please visit us here:

-To learn more about dental work asleep please visit us here:
+To learn more about dental work asleep, please visit us here:

 Interestingly, baby teeth fall out in the order in which they came in.
-This means that the lower front incisors are the first to exfoliate, and then the upper incisors are next.
+The lower front incisors are the first to exfoliate, and then the upper incisors are next.
 The period from the initial loosening of the primary tooth until it falls out usually lasts a few months.
-Typically a baby tooth will not start to loosen until the underlying permanent tooth starts to push on it.
-The loosening of the baby tooth and the eruption of the permanent teeth can take as long as three and a half years.
-All twenty of the primary teeth are usually replaced by the permanent teeth by age 12 or 13.
-Usually a child will have 28 permanent teeth by age 13 and 4 wisdom teeth start to break through by age 18.
+Typically a baby tooth will not start to loosen until the underlying permanent tooth starts to push.
+The loosening of the baby tooth and the permanent teeth’ eruption can take as long as three and a half years.
+The permanent teeth usually replace all twenty of the primary teeth by age 12 or 13.
+A child usually has 28 permanent teeth by age 13, and 4 wisdom teeth start to break through by age 18.

-For more information about pediatric dental treatment at our office please visit us here:
+For more information about pediatric dental treatment at our office, please visit us here: